shadykdc/Dictionary_Dash/README.md

 Only one letter can be changed at a time.

-Each intermediate word must exist in the dictionary For example, Given: start = “hit” end = “cog” dict = ["hot","dot","dog","lot","log"] As one shortest transformation is “hit” -> “hot” -> “dot” -> “dog” -> “cog”, return its length 5.
+Each intermediate word must exist in the dictionary.

+For example, Given: start = “hit” end = “cog” dict = ["hot","dot","dog","lot","log"]

+As one shortest transformation is “hit” -> “hot” -> “dot” -> “dog” -> “cog”, return its length 5.

 ## How to run this program: